marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

 We should start repository design by specifying it's interface.
 The interface should contain only methods required by clients of the repository.
-In other words if nobody needs to delete a given entity we will not create `Delete` method on the interface.
+In other words if nobody needs to delete entities of a given type or it does not make sense from business point of view we will not add `Delete` method to the interface.

-If you are afraid that you will end up with different names for basic CRUD operations like `Delete` on one repo and `Remove` on the other you may create helper interfaces like `ICanDeleteEntity<TEntity>`, `ICanUpdateEntity<TEntity>` etc. that will contain only methods for specific usage like deleting, updating etc. Then you make sure that the repo interface inherits apropriate subset of them.
+If you are afraid that you will end up with different names for basic CRUD operations like `Delete` on one repo and `Remove` on the other you may create helper interfaces like `ICanDeleteEntity<TEntity>`, `ICanUpdateEntity<TEntity>` etc. that will contain only methods for specific usage like deleting, updating etc.
+Then the repository interface can inherit apropriate subset of them.

 None of the methods on the repository interface should return `IQueryable<T>` type.
-Also make sure that the repository implementation does not return `IQueryable<T>` hidden as `IEnumerable<T>`.
+Also make sure that the repository implementation does not return `IQueryable<T>` value hidden as `IEnumerable<T>` one.
 Always call `ToList()`
 or `ToArray()` to materialize query results before returning them to the client.